Turn2on/Reason-C2-Hardware-Editors/README.md

 Combinator 2.0 patch (.cmb): supported from Reason v 12.
 This is a classic combinator device, but with more flexible UI experience that helps to build new devices, as instruments, fxs, utilities and hardware editors

-C2 Editors: External Hardware Editors,based on Combinator 2.0 patches.
+C2 Editors: External Hardware Editors, based on Combinator 2.0 patches.